JT8D-17/X-Plane-LevelUp-737NG-Descent-Tables/README.md

 &nbsp;

-## Dealing with Zibo Plugin and Script Updates
+## Dealing with Updates

+There a three cases that might apply.

+1) Zibo's plugins and scripts have been updated:
-After each and every update of Zibo's plugin and Lua scripts, you must perform installation steps 2 to 4.
+Install Zibo's new plugin and scripts, then make sure that the files from installation step 2 are still present in _plugins/xlua/scripts/B738.a_fms_ (but delete _B738.a_fms.backup_, if still present) and perform installation steps 3 or 4.

+2) The FMS tables have been updated, but not Zibo's scripts:
+Simply overwrite _B738.a_fms_levelup_tables.lua_.

+3) The FMS table hooks have been updated, but not Zibo's scripts:
+Delete _B738.a_fms.lua_ and rename _B738.a_fms.backup_ to _B738.a_fms.lua_, then check that the files from installation step 2 are present and perform installation steps 3 or 4.

 &nbsp;